 Checklist

-- Shareholders’ agreement or cross-option
+- Shareholders’ agreement or cross-option agreement in place

-- Articles and pre-emption rights
+- Articles of association with pre-emption rights

-- Regular reviews of valuations and cover
+- Regular reviews of valuations, cover levels and BPR qualification

 | Issue | Bad outcome | Good outcome |